gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 	- The use of aditional information available to the recommender system, as a way of supporting translation-disambiguation, could be of interest for it represents a stronger embedding of the system with the translation services, and a benefit almost exclusive to cross-language recommender systems (since, by comparison, most cross-language information retrieval systems rely on much more limited information for disambiguation).
 Several approaches could be tested:
 		- A less embedded approach would be to provide the translation services with a larger body of text and then extract only the parts that are required.
 		- Also with Moses a bag-of-words approach could be used for it to return potential, instead of exact, translations.
 Each of these words can be assigned an associated weight, which serves to signal the most likely translation to the document retriever or the indexer.
 The weights can be further tuned with a knowledge or corpus-based approach.
-		- Inter-lingual nets coupled with good word-sense predictors, could be considered as well.
+		- Inter-lingual nets coupled with good word-sense predictors, could be considered as a form of dictionary tranlation.
 - Embedding the cross-language aspects into the inner workings of recommender systems.
 For this our query definition has to be extended so it includes any additional data that the recommender system might use needing translation.
 The matching itself can be performed in any way the recommender system does, and finally the merging can be adapted to suit the existing system.
 Of particular interest would be supporting translation of citation-related information (such as citation context), for this might enable the research paper recommender system to produce better cross-language recommendations, by having a multi-language characterization of how a paper is cited.
 This could be a fruitful area of research.

 -Considerations of relevance feedback could be added.

--Adding a language recognizer.
+-Language recognizer functionality could be added, perhaps to deal with OoV words, or other issues.

--Tests with other indexer systems: Wumpus, Indri (packed with Lemur project, for parsing pdfs)...
+-Other indexer systems might provide benefits instead of Lucene: Wumpus, Indri (packed with Lemur project, for parsing pdfs)...

+-Extensions to other languages + devising a clean process for incorporating these sort of extensions.

 - Finally, with a basis on our work and the large amount of technologies available, aditional cross-language services could be further built for users, such as cross-languge query suggestions,  providing multi-lingual explanations for the cross-language recommendations, etc.